 For Zollinger-Ellison syndrome, some basic questions to ask include:

-- Other than Zollinger-Ellison syndrome, are there any other possible causes for my symptoms?
+- Is there any other explanation possible for my symptoms?

 - What tests do I need to confirm the diagnosis?
 How should I prepare for those tests?